-The AAAs are required to enter new participant, host agency and employer data and update data on current participants, host agencies and employers in the SCSEP Data Collection and Reporting System on a regular basis.
-The AAAs must generate a Quarterly Progress Report (QPR) no later than 30 days after the end of each quarter.
-The exact due dates for generation of the QPRs for each quarter will be forwarded to the AAAs by the Department during the fiscal year.
+The AAAs are required to enter new participant, host agency and employer data and update data on current participants, host agencies and employers in the Grant Performance Management System (GPMS) on a regular basis.
+The AAAs shall generate a Quarterly Progress Report (QPR) no later than 30 days after the end of each quarter.
+The exact due dates for generation of the QPRs for each quarter shall be forwarded to the AAAs by the Department during the fiscal year.
 The AAAs are also responsible for generating Data Quality Reports (DQRs) after the generation of the QPR.
 All errors starting with durational rejects must be corrected and another QPR must be generated.
-It is expected that AAAs generate error free QPRs by the Department's prescribed due dates, which will be sent to the AAAs during the fiscal year.
+It is expected the AAAs generate error free QPRs by the Department's prescribed due dates, which shall be sent to the AAAs during the fiscal year.